Emanuel Chirico

 Emanuel "Manny" Chirico is a business leader in the retail and apparel industry.
-Having been with the PVH Corp for 20 years, Chirico served as chief executive officer for the company from 2006, as well as chairman from 2007.
-He resigned from his position as Chief Executive Officer in February 2021.
+Having been with the PVH Corp for 20 years, Chirico was chief executive officer (CEO) for the company from 2006, and chairman from 2007.
+He resigned as CEO in February 2021.
 He retired in December 2021.

 Current executive roles

-Chirico served as chairman (since 2007) and director (since 2005) at PVH Corp.
-He served as Chief Executive Officer from 2006 until January 2021.
+Chirico was chairman (since 2007) and director (since 2005) at PVH Corp.
+He was Chief Executive Officer from 2006 until January 2021.
 In 2013 he also became principal executive officer and president at Warnaco Group Inc. and in 2003, a director at Dick's Sporting Goods Inc. He is also a director at the American Apparel and Footwear Association.
 His total compensation for 2013 was $17,884,646.

 Employment history

 Prior to his current role at the firm, Chirico held a variety of other key executive roles at PVH.
 These include: chief financial officer, president, chief operating officer, executive vice president, partner-in-charge of the Retail Apparel Group, vice president and controller.
 He has been with the firm since 1993.

 Before joining PVH Corp., Chirico was a partner at Ernst & Young LLC., a company where he worked for 14 years.
 It was through his work there that he first became interested in the apparel industry, in New York City.
 He learned some of the business from retired partner Ken Reiss.
 Chirico explained: “Ken impressed upon me the value of moving beyond the technical aspects of the work to really understand the client’s business and to connect with the client.
 And Ken was the one who pushed me to realize my potential.”